Energy Bill Discount Scheme

 Do businesses get help with energy bills?

-The government supports businesses through the Energy Bill Discount Scheme for 12 months until March 2024.
-The scheme automatically discounts business energy bills for companies on the most expensive fixed-rate energy tariffs.
+The government supported businesses through the Energy Bill Discount Scheme until March 2024.
+The scheme automatically discounted business energy bills for companies on the most expensive fixed-rate energy tariffs.

 Energy Bill Discount Scheme – FAQs

-Here are the additional things business energy owners are asking about the new government scheme supporting business electricity rates and business gas prices.
+Here are the additional things business energy owners are asking about the current government scheme supporting business electricity rates and commercial gas prices.

 How much will the Energy Bill Discount Scheme cost?

-The Energy Bill Discount Scheme has been specifically designed to be much cheaper for the government.
+The Energy Bill Discount Scheme has been designed to be much cheaper for the government.

 Does the Energy Price Guarantee apply to businesses?

-No, the Energy Price Guarantee applies only to electricity and gas supplied to homes.
+No, the Energy Price Guarantee applies only to home electricity and gas.

-The Energy Bill Discount Scheme and the Energy Bill Relief Scheme apply to any property that isn’t a home.
+The Energy Bill Discount Scheme and the Energy Bill Relief Scheme apply to any property that isn’t household.